The Job and Gertrud Tamaki Professor of Chemistry

 Wu Tsai Neuroscience Institute

 Professor Cui's research focuses on developing new tools for biology drawing knowledge from physical and chemical principles.
-Her current research of interest include membrane curvatures at the nano-bio interface, bioelectronics, optical physiology, and optobiology.
+Her current research of interest includes membrane curvatures at the nano-bio interface, bioelectronics, optical physiology, and optobiology.
 She has a long interest in understanding signal transduction in neurons and their implications in neurodegenerative disease.